Psalm 23 Bible Study: Part 1

 David’s innermost reflections in this short Psalm 23 Bible study reveal a sobering recognition of truths about life with God.
 He finds the Good Shepherd in the midst of every good thing he encounters.

 Apparently, King David wrote the Psalm when relaxed and mature.
-It’s evident He mellowed through hardships by staying connected to the Lord of the universe.
+It’s evident he mellowed through hardships by staying connected to the Lord of the universe.

 These Part 1 and Part 2 Bible studies contain brief excerpts from Betsy’s book Psalm 23 Bible StudyThe Lord As My Shepherd.